Manufacturing team celebrating successful sales hiring outcome on the production floor

 Outcome

-The client hired a Technical Sales Manager capable of engaging technical buyers, representing the product accurately, and managing long-cycle sales opportunities with discipline and consistency.
+The client hired a Territory Sales Manager capable of engaging technical buyers, representing the product accurately, and managing long-cycle sales opportunities with discipline and consistency.

 Quality control process in an industrial manufacturing facility